BioClub/htbaa.bioclub.tokyo/content/_index.md

 # BioClub TAs

-If you are a HTGAA Graduate you are welcome to join HTBAA as a TA (Teaching Assistant).
+If you are a HTGAA Graduate you are welcome to join HTBAA as a *Committed TA* (Teaching Assistant).
 Please join the lectures, the BioClub review session - and also prepare by doing the Weekly Homework.
+If you can not commit doing the homework, you can always join as a Guest Ta

 # Communications